 Gaz has undergraduate degrees in both Theology and Philosophy.
-He has spent some time as a secondary RE teacher and as a University Chaplain, and now works for The Light College and Collective overseeing The Light Collective and the BA programme of studies.
+He has spent some time as a secondary RE teacher and as a University Chaplain, and has had various roles with The Light College and Collective where he is currently the Academic Manager for the BA programme of studies.
 He has a particular interest in new monasticism, the thought of Thomas Merton, and the apostolic life of prayer and holistic mission.
 Gaz is an Anglican Minister and Third Order Franciscan, and enjoys the outdoors, travel, pilgrimage, reading, film and spending time with family and friends.

 Rev Simon Goddard